lidofinance/lido-improvement-proposals/LIPS/lip-37.md

     ///         and generic tooling recognize the controlling party. function owner() external view returns (address);

-    /// @notice Returns the currently *effective* delegatee, or address(0) if
+    /// @notice Returns the currently *effective* delegate, or address(0) if
     ///         none.
-After assignDelegatee(), the previously effective delegatee
+After assignDelegate(), the previously effective delegate
-    ///         remains the effective one until the new delegatee's cooldown
+    ///         remains the effective one until the new delegate's cooldown
-    ///         elapses; only then does this return the new delegatee.
+    ///         elapses; only then does this return the new delegate.
 Returns
-    ///         address(0) when there is no current delegatee (never assigned, or
+    ///         address(0) when there is no current delegate (never assigned, or
-    ///         revoked) and once the contract is terminated. function getDelegatee() external view returns (address);
+    ///         revoked) and once the contract is terminated. function getDelegate() external view returns (address);

-    /// @notice Returns the pending (not-yet-effective) delegatee and the
+    /// @notice Returns the pending (not-yet-effective) delegate and the
     ///         timestamp at which it becomes effective, or (address(0), 0) if
     ///         no assignment is in cooldown.
-    function getPendingDelegatee() external view returns (address delegatee, uint256 activeFrom);
+    function getPendingDelegate() external view returns (address delegate, uint256 activeFrom);

-    /// @notice Cooldown in seconds between assigning a delegatee and it
+    /// @notice Cooldown in seconds between assigning a delegate and it
     ///         becoming effective.
 Set in the constructor (Solidity immutable)
     ///         and unchangeable thereafter.
     function getCooldown() external view returns (uint256);